Skip to content

 Insights Corporate Tax

-CbC Notification vs Report UAE: Two Filings, Two Deadlines
+CbCR Reporting in the UAE: CbC Notification vs Report, Two Filings, Two Deadlines

 Key takeaways

-The most common Country-by-Country reporting mistake we see among large UAE groups is not a data error or a late report.
-It is far simpler than that: a group files the CbC notification, ticks the box, and genuinely believes it has met its obligation — only to find, sometimes a year later, that the substantive report was never filed at all.
+The failure the regime is most obviously built to produce is not a data error or a late report.
+It is far simpler than that: a group files the CbC notification, ticks the box, and treats the obligation as discharged — only to find, sometimes a year later, that the substantive report was never filed at all.
 The two are not the same thing.
 They are two separate obligations, with two separate purposes, two separate deadlines, and two independent lines of penalty exposure.
 This guide draws the line between them cleanly, so a group that is in scope knows exactly what it owes, when it owes it, and who has to sign the filing.

-Country-by-Country reporting is a global transparency measure that came out of the OECD’s Base Erosion and Profit Shifting project — specifically BEPS Action 13.
+Country-by-Country reporting — often shortened to CbC or CbCR — is a global transparency measure that came out of the OECD’s Base Erosion and Profit Shifting project — specifically BEPS Action 13.
 The idea is straightforward: the largest multinational groups should give tax authorities a single, standardised picture of how their revenue, profit, tax and economic substance are spread across every jurisdiction they operate in.
 The UAE adopted the framework, and it is administered by the Ministry of Finance.

 For an in-scope group, the framework creates two distinct filing duties.
 The first is the CbC notification — an administrative filing that tells the authority who is going to file the report and where.
 The second is the CbC report itself — the full data return, jurisdiction by jurisdiction.
 A group has to think of these as two separate items on the calendar, because that is exactly how the rules treat them.